 - how the diabetes is controlled

-- whether the driver has any history of hypoglycaemic attacks
+- whether you have any history of hypoglycaemic attacks

-- how carefully the driver follows their medication schedule
+- how carefully you follow your medication schedule

-- an assessment of the extent to which the driver suffers from the medical complications that are commonly associated with diabetes.
+- an assessment of the extent to which you suffer from the medical complications that are commonly associated with diabetes.

-The Transport Agency decides the licence conditions, having regard to the Medical aspects of fitness to drive booklet, and in consultation with the Transport Agency's Chief Medical Advisor.
+The NZ Transport Agency decides the licence conditions, with regard to the medical aspects of fitness to drive, and in consultation with the Transport Agency's chief medical advisor.